Io canto

 The album consists entirely of covers.
 Its repertoire spans three decades of Italian pop music history.
-Pausini pays homage to fellow Italian singer–songwriters whose lyrical work have influenced her artistic sensibility throughout the years.
+Pausini pays homage to fellow Italian singer–songwriters whose lyrical work has influenced her artistic sensibility throughout the years.
 In the album's liner notes Pausini reveals:

 Yo canto features "Dispárame, dispara", also known as "Corazón roto"—opening theme of the Mexican telenovela Amar sin límites (2006).
 Chile's Canal 13 employed the album's title track for its television series Cantando por un sueño.
 The album won the Latin Grammy in 2007 for Best Female Pop Vocal Album.

 Inception

 The decision to present a cover album stemmed from a "pending debt" to Pausini's musical roots and homeland.
 She first conceptualized the idea approximately ten years prior to Io canto's publication.
 The idea, however, did not take root until Pausini's golden year in 2006 that culminated in a Grammy Award for Best Latin Pop Album for Escucha (2004) at the 48th Annual Grammy Awards.
 At the post–Grammy press conference, journalists remarked how they admired Pausini for never having abandoned her brand of "Italian pop of always" despite her classification as a "Latin music" artist.
 Alluding to Pausini's "Italian–ness," Randy Cordova for The Arizona Republic concurred, "She doesn't pander to the crowd with Latin guitars, reggaeton remixes or Cuban percussion.
 [Her music] is all very organic."
 This acknowledgement moved Pausini to honor Italy by recording a cover album of Italian "classics".
-Pausini also wished to export underappreciated Italian music to the world as a consequence of her multilingualism furthermore the album has sold over 2.500.000 copies worldwide.
+Pausini also wished to export underappreciated Italian music to the world as a consequence of her multilingualism furthermore the album has sold 2 million copies worldwide.

 The song "Come il sole all'improvviso" and its Spanish counterpart version have lyrics in French language.